-I’m back today as promised on Wednesday’s post, to go into the details/tutorial of our built-in narrow hallway mudroom.
+I’m back today as promised on Wednesday’s post, to go into the details/tutorial of our DIY mudroom that turned out to be a life saver for us.
 For those of you who missed it on Wednesday, I shared the pictures of our stairwell/mudroom revamp project.

 Here is the before picture:

 My biggest challenge for this space was trying to figure out a way to incorporate some sort of mudroom into this narrow hallway.
 This hallway is right by our back door to our garage and we desperately needed a spot to hang jackets, backpacks, hats and baskets for little things.
 The hallway is super narrow and measures approximately 42″ or 3 feet x 6 inches.
 Yep, not much to work with.

 On the front end of this revamp project, I knew that I didn’t want to simply put hooks on the wall but rather I wanted a really pretty piece that looked built-in and finished.
 I didn’t want to spend a whole lot of money of the piece as well.
 I also needed shelves for baskets and additional storage for us to drop and store little stuff like scarves, mittens (which we rarely need in Texas), flip flops, travel bags, headphones, ect..

 So, we came up with a plan to do this pretty built-in mudroom wall, which turned out to be a very inexpensive, functional and beautiful solution for us.
 This project was done under $150.00!!

 As we started to design the mudroom, we looked carefully at things like how far could we come out until it infringed on our walking space into the laundry room.
 We also thought about how much space would we need to allow to move things like a washer and dryer in and out of the laundry room.
 We also didn’t want it to look funny and just stick out.
 So we decided to use the most natural thing to guide us and that was the door frame into the laundry room: